vesuxyz/docs/docs/curators/creation.md

 Vesu's permissionless nature enables everyone to create new lending pools calling the respective protocol function directly (e.g. through a block explorer).
 An easier way to do it is with the Pools page.

-# *Requirements*
+## Requirements

 - Starknet Wallet: A multisig setup is strongly recommended for the curator role to minimize risks.
-- Token Standard: New pools can be created with ERC-20 or ERC-4626 tokens (no rebasing tokens or other non-standard designs).
 - Small Token Amount: A small amount of the token is required to seed the pool (at least 1,000 units in the smallest denomination, such as 0.001 USDC for a USDC pool).
 This amount is burned to prevent share inflation attacks and ensure pool integrity.

+Here and/or just @ onboarding#getting-started?
+- Token Standard: New pools can be created with ERC-20 or ERC-4626 tokens (no rebasing tokens or other non-standard designs).
 - Pool Parameters: Define the pool parameters in advance for smooth creation.
 A template for all required parameters can be found here.
 - Oracle Support: The token must be supported by the chosen oracle.
-Verify supported assets here with Pragma.
+Check with the currently supported oracles: [Pragma](https://docs.pragma.build/v1/Resources/data-feeds/consuming-data)

+## Step-by-step Guide

-On [vesu.xyz/pools](http://vesu.xyz//pools) click on the blue button “+ Create Pool”
+Click on [vesu.xyz/pools](http://vesu.xyz//pools) the blue button “+ Create Pool”

-1. First set the following parameters:
+**1. First set the following parameters:**
 - Name of your pool.
 - Set a Starknet account as owner or choose Immutable.
 If Immutable is selected no changes are possible after the creation of the new pool.
 - Choose the extension contract with lending hook implementations to use for the pool.
 For the launch there is just one extension from Pragma available.

-2. Define the Extension
+**2. Define the Extension**
 - Fee recipient: Set a Starknet account as recipient for fees, or check the Box for “No fees”
 - Recovery period: The time during which a pool in emergency pause mode can attempt to recover.
 If you do not wish to enable an emergency pause mode, select "Deactivate".
 However, it is strongly recommended to keep this feature active for immutable pools to ensure an orderly shutdown mechanism.
 This helps limit losses and prevents potential bank runs.
 - Subscription period: Defines the timeframe within which borrowers have to repay their outstanding debt in order to be able to withdraw their collateral for a pool in shutdown mode.
 This is directly tied to the emergency pause mode and can only be deactivated if the _Recovery Period_ parameter is also deactivated.